lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsRefine.md

 if you want to learn (I recommend the Coq'Art).
 This article is not one of them.

-In this article, we will see how to implement strongly-specified list manipulation functions in Coq.
+In this article, we will see how to implement strongly specified list manipulation functions in Coq.
 Strong specifications are used to ensure some properties on functions' arguments and return value.
 It makes Coq type system very expressive.
-Thus, it is possible to specify in the type of the function `pop`{.coq} that the return value is the list passed in argument in which the first element has been removed for example.
+Thus, it is possible to specify in the type of the function `pop`{.coq} that the return value is the list passed as an argument in which the first element has been removed, for example.

 ## Is This List Empty?

 It's the first question to deal with when manipulating lists.
 There are some functions that require their arguments not to be empty.
-It's the case for the `pop`{.coq} function, for instance: it is not possible to remove the first element of a list that does not have any elements in the first place.
+It's the case for the `pop`{.coq} function, for instance it is not possible to remove the first element of a list that does not have any elements in the first place.